NOT YOUR GRANDMOTHER'S PIPE ORGAN

 Generous Allison family Designated Gift Allows for World-Class Pipe Organ

-Our new organ, being built by Norman Goad of NEG Keyboard Services (a pipe organ service and installation company) will be a landmark instrument once finished.
+Our new organ was by Norman Goad of NEG Keyboard Services (a pipe organ service and installation company) and is a landmark instrument.
 Norman is also FPC's Director of Music/Organist.

 The publicly visible part of the project - the console has been in the sanctuary for some time now, and it is a beauty!
 It has many custom features such as: Walnut/Maple drawknobs (stops) with inlaid name plates, matching walnut sharps (normally black plastic keys), and historic E.M.
 Skinner architectural designs along with architectural panels to match and enhance the beauty of our 1928 Gothic sanctuary.

 Although the console is very traditional in its appearance, it has many hidden high- tech functions that will be unique to this instrument such as audio plug-in and MIDI record/playback of any piece of music or full concert allowing automation of music when necessary.
 MIDI (Musical Instrument Digital Interface) is the music industry standard for keyboard instruments, some modern stringed instruments, and drums, etc. The use of MIDI means that synthesizers can be played from this new console and the organ can also be played from a remote keyboard instrument.

 The console is merely the control center of the instrument (much like the captain controls the jumbo jet from the plane's cockpit.)
 The sounds all come from the parts of the instrument that are not visible from the sanctuary pews - the pipe chambers (rooms where the pipes reside).
 There are thousands of wiring connections in the chambers and Norman has also repaired valves that had been water damaged.
 The chambers not only contain pipes, but they also feature five percussion instruments: a zimbelstern two different types of harps and two sets of chimes.